 Whether you are a seasoned fitness enthusiast or new to exercise, avoid taking on too many activities at once.
 Add activities gradually.Listen to your body.

 Pay attention to the messages your body is sending you.
-If your knees hurt after you ski, find an easier ski run or maybe think about a different activity that does not hurt your knees.Seek professional help if you injure yourself.
+If your knees hurt after you ski, find an easier ski run or maybe think about a different activity that does not hurt your knees.Be careful about jumping right back into your routine.
+Gradually return to your workout routine if you had to take a brief time out because of illness or injury.Seek professional help if you injure yourself.

 Consult your doctor for any injury that is not relieved with home care.
 Some injuries require medical treatment and will not go away on their own.